FreeUKGen/MyopicVicar/doc/release_notes/freereg_release-notes-2021-04-08.md

   __Improvements__
   ----------------

-  * Re-factor call-outs using the banner class to be more useable for screen-reader users
+  * Re-factor call-outs using the banner class to be more useable for screen-reader users Systemwide#190

+  * Remove "Destroy ID" button FreeUKGen/MyopicVicar#2367